Quirimbas Archipelago - Anantara Medjumbe Island

 Further north is the tiny pristine island of Medjumbe.
 With its breathtaking coral reefs and ocean views; and delicious seafood, gracious hospitality, and exceptional diving.
 This private island is the ideal Mozambique island getaway for those who wish to experience exclusivity and privacy in a remote tropical location.

 In addition to pristine private beaches, countless coves, and blissful surroundings; Medjumbe also offers numerous activities.
-For example, the coral reefs surrounding Medjumbe are one of Mozambique’s best-kept diving secrets.
+For example, the coral reefs surrounding Medjumbe are one of Mozambique’s best kept diving secrets.
 The untouched marine environment allows for constant new discoveries; whatever your passion is.
 You will be guaranteed on any dive at Medjumbe; very few people have ever dived here before you.

 Kayaks are available for guests to explore the crystal clear Quirimbas waters around Medjumbe.
 Or the reefs around nearby Quissanga Island.
 Still little explored; the protected waters around Medjumbe produce some of the most exciting gamefish to catch.
 Species such as Kingfish, Barracuda, Dorado, Queenfish, Serra, Wahoo, Yellowfin Tuna and Sailfish.